 The purpose of a corticosteroid injection is to reduce the interaction between certain white blood cells (T-cells and B-cells) involved in the immune response.
 Corticosteroids stimulate this effect to lessen the inflammatory response in certain musculoskeletal conditions where an exaggerated inflammatory process is present.

 A steroid injection may take up to a week before you start to notice any benefit.
-However, you may experience immediate pain relief secondary to the local aesthetic that was combined with the steroid injection.
-Also, you may experience immediate relief if the steroid injection was combined with aspiration of fluid.
+However, you may experience immediate pain relief secondary to the local anaesthetic that was combined with the steroid.
+Also, you may experience immediate relief if the steroid injection was combined with fluid aspiration.

 Depending on the patient and the condition being treated, a successful cortisone injection can suppress localized inflammation for anywhere from 6 weeks to 6 months.
 Therefore, these effects are short-term treatment options.